BeskarDev/nexus-rpg/docs/01-basic-rules/02-adventurer-creation.md

 When creating a new adventurer, follow the steps below:

 1. **Choose your Attributes**
     - You start with a d6 in all attributes.
-You can then choose to increase one attribute to d8, but you must also decrease one to d4.
+You can then choose to increase one attribute to d8, but you must also decrease one to d4 when doing so.
 2. **Choose your Folk**
     - Also choose a culture for your folk.
 You learn the language of your chosen culture, in addition to the common language of the region.
 3. **Choose your Upbringing**